New & Improved

 • We provided training and technical assistance to organizations in more than two dozen states.
 We weathered the pandemic years with new online delivery methods and tools.
 We conducted organizational assessments and trainings with racial equity consultants.
 Our three-year Land for Farmers Project kicked off to provide training and technical assistance to achieve farmland access for more beginning farmers.

 • We continue to see more requests from beginning and established farmers for services and resources.
 Agricultural service providers continue to seek us out for technical assistance or to engage in policy or project work, both regionally and nationally.
-We have embarked on an equity infused strategic planning process.
-We are also getting ready to celebrate our 20th Anniversary!
+In 2023 we embarked on an equity infused strategic planning process.

 Subscribe to our e-mail newsletter to receive updates.